Dorian-MB/nvim/README.md

 - `<leader>p` - does

 - `<leader>R` - find and replace current word
+- `<leader>rr` - find and replace current word from the current position

 - `J`&`K` - move down/up the selected line